hebert26/voicetypr/README.md

 - Minimal resource usage with maximum efficiency

 ### 🔒 **Privacy First**
-- Complete offline operation - no cloud, no tracking (only trial check)
+- Complete offline operation - no cloud, no tracking, no external calls
 - Your recordings stay on your device
 - Open source for full transparency